 The kids may develop grievances and so might you.
 Allow for a specific day and time each month to discuss how things are going.
 Ask your children what they like about the situation and what they wish were different.
 Then, share your own feelings and ask for a commitment to make appropriate changes.

 You might be doing your kids a huge favor by opening up your doors to them again.
 But if you really want to help them, explore what steps need to be taken to get them on their own two feet.

 Is your son moving back because he lost his job?
 OK.
 Is he in the right profession or does he have to go back to school to prepare for a better career?
-Should he start looking at jobs that don’t require a college degree?
+Should he start looking at employment that doesn’t require a degree?